Making a Difference Since 1950

 In 1950, members of the East End Optimist Club undertook the construction of the East End Boys Club.
 As the Club grew, the Optimists saw the need to incorporate this program as a separate non-profit entity in the state of Kentucky.
 In 1959, the East End Boys Club, Inc. was incorporated as a non-profit 501(c)3 organization and chartered by Boys Clubs of America.
 The new entity became a member of the Community Chest, the predecessor to the present Metro United Way.
 Today, both Metro United Way and the Optimist Club remain active and significant supporters of BGCK.

-In 2017, BGCK embarked on a new expansion, offering after-school programming at school sites.
-Currently BGCK is operating in 6 clubs in the Kentuckiana region: Newburg, Parkland, Shawnee, W.E.B.
-DuBois Academy, Frost-Stuart Academies, and Semple Elementary.
-Through these six clubs, BGCK will serve over 3,300 youth, ages 6-18, each year.
+Currently BGCK is operating in 4 Clubs in the Kentuckiana region: California, Newburg, Parkland, and Shawnee.
+Through these four Clubs, BGCK will serve over 3,000 youth ages 6-18 each year.

-We believe every kid has what it takes.
-The mission and core beliefs of Boys & Girls Clubs fuel our commitment to promoting safe, positive and inclusive environments for all.
+We believe every kid has what it takes to achieve Great Futures.
+The mission and core beliefs of Boys & Girls Clubs fuel our commitment to promoting safe, positive, and inclusive environments for all.
 Boys & Girls Clubs supports all youth and teens – of every race, ethnicity, gender, gender expression, sexual orientation, ability, socio-economic status, and religion – in reaching their full potential.

 Our Clubs are committed to transparency and accountability.
 We are honored to be recognized as an Accredited Charity by the Better Business Bureau and work with a Board of Directors dedicated to ensuring the highest fiduciary standards and an ethical working environment.
 Boys & Girls Clubs America has been selected as the #1 youth serving organization for the 22nd consecutive year from The Chronicle of Philanthropy.